 If you don’t meet these requirements, you may still apply under special or discretionary entrance.

-You may be asked to come to a Skills Review session at our Mt Albert campus.
+You may be asked to come to a Skills Review session either online or at our Mt Albert campus.
 During this session, we will check your current reading, writing and maths skills and will give you the opportunity to talk to our friendly academic staff about your job plans and you can find out more about what Unitec can offer you.
 You can book your Skills review session here.